 R311.7.5.1 Risers.
-The riser height shall be not more than 7^{3} /4 8 1⁄2 inches (196 210 mm).
+The riser height shall be not more than $7^{3}/{4}$ 8 $\frac{1}{4}$ inches (196 210 mm).
 The riser height shall be measured vertically between leading edges of the adjacent treads.
-The greatest riser height within any flight of stairs shall not exceed the smallest by more than 3 /8 inch (9.5 mm).
+The greatest riser height within any flight of stairs shall not exceed the smallest by more than $3/8$ inch (9.5 mm).
 Risers shall be vertical or sloped from the underside of the nosing of the tread above at an angle not more than 30 degrees (0.51 rad) from the vertical.
-At open risers, openings located more than 30 inches (762 mm), as measured vertically, to the floor or grade below shall not permit the passage of a 4-inch-diameter (102 mm) sphere.
-The top and bottom riser of interior stairs shall not exceed the smallest riser within that stair run by more than 3 /4 inch (19 mm).
-The height of the top and bottom riser of the interior stairs shall be measured from the permanent finished surface (carpet excluded).
+At open risers, openings located more than 30 inches (762 mm), as measured vertically, to the floor or grade below shall not exceed the smallest riser within that stair run by more than $3/4$ inch (19 mm).
+The height of the top and bottom riser of interior stairs shall be measured from the permanent finished surface (carpet excluded).
 Where the bottom riser of an exterior stair adjoins an exterior walk, porch, driveway, patio, garage floor, or finish grade, the height of the riser may be less than the height of the adjacent risers.